The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Or, you can grab the latest development version from R-universe.

-Note this automatically loaded ggplot2 and fixest too as required dependencies.
+Note that this automatically loads ggplot2 and fixest as required dependencies too.
 As the package name suggests, ggfixest only supports fixest model objects.1

 Use ggcoefplot